Town of Washington, Wisconsin

 At the time of the 2010 Census, Washington had 2,031 Housing Units<3> and with its population of 1,451 people, this averages 0.71 people per Housing Unit.

 The 2010 Census shows Washington had a land area of 41.27 square miles [106.9 km²].
 This translates to 42.73 Housing Units per square mile [16.5 housing units/km²].

 From the Census of 2000: Washington had 1,706 Housing Units, a population of 1,577 people and a land area of 41.4 square miles [107.2 km²].
 This gives a density of 0.92 people per Housing Unit and 35.88 Housing Units per square mile [13.85 housing units/km²].

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Washington and you need to be careful when comparing values between the censuses.
-More information about the nature of these the changes can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Washington and you need to be careful when comparing numbers between the censuses.
+More information about these differences can be found in the section called Census-to-Census Observations ... (see below).

 Vilas County ...

 The community of Washington is located in Vilas County.